 Your debts will likely not be discharged in Chapter 7 if the creditor objects and can prove you have a prior court conviction.

-Although you will be required to pay for criminal debts as part of the Chapter 13 plan, the balance may be wiped out if the outstanding debts are not paid in full by the end of Chapter 13 bankruptcy.
+You must pay for criminal debts as part of the Chapter 13 plan.
+But under certain circumstances, the balance may be wiped out if the outstanding debts are not paid in full by the end of Chapter 13 bankruptcy.

 Debts Owed for Child Support, Alimony, Student Loans